 '''

-set a 12

 set b [expr $a4]

 '''

 Tcl handles everything between square brackets as a nested Tcl command.
 Tcl evaluates the nested command and substitutes its result in place of the bracketed text.
-In the example above, the argument that appears in square brackets in the second set command is equal to 48 (that is, 12 4 = 48).
+In the example above, the argument that appears in square brackets in the second set command is equal to 48 (that is, $12^ 4 = 48$).